elenderg/PAL-1000/instruções de compilação.md

 `Destroy the monikettes.`

-`190.
-And these are six additional helpers we need to compile fields within records:`
+190. And these are six additional helpers we need to compile fields within records:

 `To decide if a field term is empty:`